Dual Franka PICO Collection and DAgger#

 • train/actor/lr and train/actor/grad_norm: training stability.

-During collection, inspect logs/<timestamp>/run_embodiment.log to confirm the successful episode count and the LeRobot write path.
+During collection and online DAgger, inspect logs/<timestamp>/run_embodiment.log to confirm the successful episode count and the LeRobot write path.
+Online DAgger shards are stored under logs/<timestamp>-realworld_dual_franka_dagger_openpi/online_lerobot/rank_0/.

 Troubleshooting#